tilde-nlp/neasqc_wp6_qnlp/README.md

 Some classical classifiers are implemented in order to have a reference against which to compare our quantum solution.
 <ul>
   <li>K-nearest neighbors classifier from sklearn package applied to BERT embeddings.</li>
-  <li>A feedforward neural network classifier from tensorflow package applied to BERT embeddings.</li>
+  <li>A feedforward neural network classifiers from tensorflow package applied to BERT or sentence transformers embeddings.</li>
   <li>A convolutional neural network classifier from tensorflow package applied to fasttext embeddings.</li>
 </ul>